chpapoutsellis/InternalTidesCMS/README.md

 # MWE
-For a minimum working example example calculating the internal tide generated by a Gaussian ridge with criticality 0.8 and relative height 0.5, write ITCMS in the command window and press enter.
+For a minimum working example example corresponding to a Gaussian ridge with criticality 0.8 and relative height 0.5, write ITCMS in the command window and press enter.